Premier League Tottenham Hotspur

 No Rogers, No Nagelsmann: Who will fill the Tottenham vacancy?

-Spurs axed Jose Mourinho last week in a bid to save their club from more turmoil.
+Spurs axed last week in a bid to save their club from more turmoil.
 Mourinho lost more games at Tottenham this season than any other club in his professional career.
 His leadership style also divided the dressing room.

 Unfortunately, replacing the “Special One” at Spurs has proved to be a challenge.
 Tottenham's first-choice manager, Julian Nagelsmann, took the job at Bayern Munich.
 With both he and Brendan Rogers out the picture, fans have been wondering who will take the reins at White Hart Lane.